-THE PARSONS’ HORSES CLOPPED ALONG THE DRIVEWAY at 1600 Pennsylvania Avenue just before 12:30 p.m. on Sunday, April 28, 1912.
-Through the trees to the left ‘Abdu’l-Bahá could see the large pediment, supported by eight white ionic columns, that sheltered the western entrance to the executive mansion.
-The carriage, which carried him, Dr. Fareed, and Mrs. Parsons, rolled forward in the direction of the executive offices in the West Wing.
+THE PARSONS’ HORSES clopped along the driveway at 1600 Pennsylvania Avenue shortly after noon on Sunday, April 28, 1912.
+Through the trees ‘Abdu’l-Bahá could see the large pediment, supported by eight white ionic columns, that sheltered the western entrance to the executive mansion.
+The carriage, which carried him, Dr. Fareed, and Mrs. Parsons, rolled forward beneath the mottled shadows in the cool afternoon air.

 President Taft had invited ‘Abdu’l-Bahá to visit him at the White House at 12:30.
 On Friday morning ‘Abdu’l-Bahá had spoken at the President’s church, All Souls Unitarian on Harvard Street.
 Then, on Saturday, members of the Taft family had attended an evening reception that Mrs. Parsons had held for 300 dignitaries in the capital.

 William Sulzer, the Democratic Congressman from New York, had also come to the Parsons’ for a private interview with ‘Abdu’l-Bahá.
 He was Chairman of the House Foreign Affairs Committee, and said later that he felt he had just talked with the prophet Elijah, and Moses.
 Shortly afterward, another invitation arrived: this one came from Champ Clark (D-Missouri), the Speaker of the House of Representatives, who asked ‘Abdu’l-Bahá to address Congress the following week on his vision of world peace.